jsummers/deark/readme.md

 -dprefix &lt;msg>
    Start each line printed by -d with this prefix.
 Default is "DEBUG: ".
 -enc &lt;ascii|oem>
-   Set the encoding of the message that are printed to the console.
+   Set the encoding of the messages that are printed to the console.
 This does not affect the extracted data files.
    The default is to use Unicode (UTF-8, when the encoding is relevant).
    ascii: Use ASCII characters only.
    oem: [Windows only; has no effect on other platforms] Use the "OEM"
      character set.
-Maybe useful when paging the output to "|more".
+This may be useful when paging the output with "|more".
 -msgstostderr
    Print all messages to stderr, instead of stdout.
 This option should be placed early on the command line, as it might not affect messages